jesuismarie/relq-project-1/README.md

 	sudo ufw allow 51820
 	```

-3. Generate private/public keys on the server and on the client.
+3. Generate private/public keys on the server and on the client:

 	```bash
 	wg genkey | tee privatekey | wg pubkey > publickey
 	```

-4. Configure `/etc/wireguard/wg0.conf` with private/public keys and peers.
+4. Configure `/etc/wireguard/wg0.conf` with private/public keys and peers:

 	```bash
 	sudo vim /etc/wireguard/wg0.conf
 	```

 	Add the following for the server:

 	```ini
 	[Interface]
 	PrivateKey = <server-private-key>